 But this means, for instance, thinking about how to manufacture some product is "waste": it does not "physically change the product or assembly."
 Advertising the product also is "waste," as it doesn't physically transform the product: apparently simply letting the product sit unbought in the warehouse is less wasteful then letting people know it exists.
 (See Kirzner, 1972, on the "value-adding" role of advertising.)

 Similarly, in his book Kanban, David Anderson divides production activities into those that "add value" and those that are "wasteful."
-But activities that do not add value to a final product (and are known not to add value) are not the activities of an economic producer at all: they are called "consumption" or "recreation."
+But activities that do not add value to a final product (and are known not to add value) are not the activities of an economic producer at all: they are called "consumption."
+For instance, if the owner of a software company calls meetings simply because he enjoys the feeling of power he gets from knowing he can make his employees show up, then the meetings are for him a consumer good.

 For instance, he talks about staining a wood fence for a customer: